pcclarke/myd3docs/readme.md

 - map
 - object

 There are two patterns for using nest operators.
-First is set up d3.nest with a chain of constructor methods to create a reusable nest operator.
+First is to set up d3.nest with a chain of constructor methods to create a reusable nest operator.
 The second is to chain both the constructor and invoking methods together to get an immediate result.

 **Example**

-Create a nest operator and register a key to nest data with, then return the data with entries:
+Create a nest operator and register a key to nest data with, then return the data with [nest.entries](https://pcclarke.github.io/myd3docs/#nestentriesarray):

 ```javascript
 var nest = d3.nest()